 I need information about...

 M stands for metastasis.
-This category notes if the cancer has spread to other distant organs in the body.
+This category notes if the cancer has spread to other organs in the body.
 This may include a lung, your bones, liver, or brain.
 It also includes lymph nodes that are not near your kidneys.

-Stage I. The cancer is found only in the kidney, and it is 7 centimeters (cm) (about 2.75 inches) or less in diameter.
+Stage I. The cancer is found only in the kidney.
+It is 7 centimeters (cm) (about 2.75 inches) or less in diameter.

 Stage II.
-The cancer is found only in the kidney, and the tumor is greater than 7 cm in diameter.
+The cancer is found only in the kidney.
+The tumor is larger than 7 cm in diameter.

 Stage III.
-In this stage, one of the following is true:
+In this stage, 1 of the following is true:

-Cancer is in the kidney and has spread to one or more nearby lymph nodes.
-(Lymph nodes are small bean-shaped structures that are found throughout the body.
-They produce and store infection-fighting cells.)
+The cancer may have spread outside the kidney.
+It has spread to 1 or more nearby lymph nodes.
 The cancer has not spread to distant lymph nodes or distant organs.

-Cancer has grown into the main blood vessels of the kidney or the large vein that the kidneys drain into, known as the vena cava.
+Cancer has grown into the main blood vessels of the kidney.
+Or it has grown into the large vein that blood from the kidneys go into (vena cava).
 It may be growing into nearby tissue, but has not spread to any lymph nodes or into the adrenal gland.
 It has not spread to distant organs.

 Stage IV.
 In this stage, one of the following is true:

-The cancer has spread outside the connective tissue covering of the kidney known as Gerota's Fascia.
-Cancer may have also spread to the adrenal gland, which is attached to the top of the kidney.
-The cancer may also be in nearby lymph nodes but has not spread to distant lymph nodes or organs.
+The cancer has spread outside the tissue covering of the kidney (Gerota's Fascia).
+Cancer may have also spread to the adrenal gland on top of the kidney.
+The cancer may be in nearby lymph nodes.
+It has not spread to distant lymph nodes or organs.

 The cancer has grown outside the kidney.
-It has spread to distant lymph nodes and/or other organs, such as the bowel, pancreas, or lungs.
-It may also be found in nearby distant lymph nodes.
+It has spread to distant lymph nodes and/or other organs.
+These may include bones, liver, brain or lungs.
+It may also be found in nearby lymph nodes.

 Recurrent.
 Recurrent cancer has come back after it has been treated.
-It may come back in the original area or in another part of the body.
+It may come back in the original area.
+Or it may come back in another part of the body.